 The sets and costumes suited the piece and worked well in the space.
 Keeping the lighting up always helps during scene changes, and I’m glad Gallagher chose this option.

 The sound for the most part was clear, and the dialogue could be heard over the rather loud orchestra.

 Sophia Bubner led the cast as Annie Oakley, and was in fine voice for opening night.
 Bubner really captured the vulnerability and the feistiness of Annie Oakley, which is not an easy thing to do.
 Suave Wade Robinson was born to play Frank Butler.
 His matinee good looks, coupled with his rich baritone voice, made him a perfect choice for the role of Frank.

 Antony Steadman and Nicola Ramsay played Buffalo Bill Cody and Dolly Tate to great effect.
 Damon Holmes and Charli Lewis bought their youthfulness to the parts of Tommy Keeler and Winnie Tate.

 Malcolm Wilton’s years of experience really shone through as Charlie Davenport, and Steve Wilkie was great to see as Chief Sitting Bull.

 The three children were delightful as Annie’s siblings.
-As they were double cast, I’m not really sure which children performed because according to the program we were supposed to have three girls on opening night but I am sure the youngest was Hamish Gallagher as little Jake.
-Gallagher stole the hearts of everyone in the audience with his very tuneful rendition of ‘Doin what come natur’lly’.
+As they were double cast, I’m not really sure which children performed because according to the program we were supposed to have three girls on opening night.
+The youngest was Solveig Yen as little Jake.
+Yen stole the hearts of everyone in the audience with her very tuneful rendition of ‘Doin what come natur’lly’.